 Support Vector Classifier (SVC)

-The SVC is a model based on construction of Support Vector Machines (SVM) that are in essence hyper-planes that spits the dataset based on their patterns following a target.
+The SVC is a model based on the construction of Support Vector Machines (SVM) that are in essence hyper-planes that split the dataset based on their patterns following a target.
 The maximization problem aims to find the hyper-plane that maximizes the distance between feature space considering the target classes.
-The SVC first creates linear separating hyper-plane and then it uses kernels to project nonlinear data into a form that is linearly distinguishable (Shafapourtehrany et al., 2022).
+The SVC first creates a linear separating hyper-plane and then uses kernels to project nonlinear data into a form that is linearly distinguishable (Shafapourtehrany et al., 2022).
 Once trained, the classifier predicts classes according to the following decision function: